 (1) Calculated based on debt service on Outstanding Pledged State Aid Revenue Bonds prior to the issuance of the Bonds and the refunding of the Refunded Bonds.
-Includes approximately \$432.2 million of variable rate bonds and interest on such bonds is calculated based on the applicable requirements of the indenture securing such bonds; actual rates may vary.
+Includes approximately \$589.3 million of variable rate bonds (a portion of which are the Series 2013A-3 Bonds that are Refunded Bonds) and interest on such bonds is calculated based on the applicable requirements of the indenture securing such bonds; actual rates may vary.
 See "DEBT STRUCTURE - Board's Variable Rate Bonds."
 For Outstanding Pledged State Aid Revenue Bonds secured by a combination of State Aid Revenues and another dedicated source of revenue, the column only includes the portion of debt service to be paid from State Aid Revenues.
 The amounts shown are pledged pursuant to the Debt Reform Act as described above.